 Students will study units where religion can come into conflict with various aspects of life.
-There are three exams in Year 11 with equal weighting.
+There are two exams in Year 11 with equal weighting.
 There is no coursework.

-Students will study three exams:
+Students will study two exams:

-Paper 1 - Philosophy and Ethics (50%) Paper 2 - Christianity (25%) Paper 3 - Islam (25%)
+Paper 1 - Study of Religion (50%).
+Paper 2 - Thematic Studies Philosophy and Ethics (50%)

-Students will study a wide variety of topics that involve questioning the world that we live in.
+Students will study two religions and four themes that involve questioning the world that we live in.
 Some of the questions we will investigate are:

 - Is abortion, euthanasia, suicide or animal experimentation wrong?

 - When does life begin?

 - Do we have the right to end life?

 - Should marriage be forever?

 - Can people justify divorce?

 - Should contraception be allowed?

-- Does God exist?
+- Is religion to blame for war and conflict in our modern world?

-- What happens when we die?
+- Should religions help victims of war?

 - Is war always wrong?

 - How should we treat criminals?

 - Is the death penalty morally acceptable?

-- Why is there suffering in the world?
+- Why do criminals commit crimes?

-- What is evil?
+- Can it ever be good to cause suffering?